sparkflows/sparkflows-docs/docs/operations/performance/server-processes.rst

 Server Processes
 =====

-Fire Insights has a server process on each VM and also helper processes running on the machine.
+Sparkflows has a server process on each VM and also helper processes running on the machine.

 Fire Server
 ++++